Due: Tuesday, April 21 at 5:00 pm

 Using gpio_xfel.py for testing

-You'll want to test those connections before moving on.
-SL Daniel James wrote a cool tool gpio_xfel.py to control the gpios by using xfel to peek and poke the gpio registers – neat!
+You wil want to test the connections before moving on.
+One of our section leaders Daniel James wrote a cool tool gpio_xfel.py to control the gpios by using xfel to peek and poke the gpio registers โ neat!
 Try it out now:

 $ gpio_fel.py